 The iTV Player was initially named iTV Catch Up, which should tell you a lot about the purpose of the iTV Player and the intentions of its creators.
 Simply put, the iTV Player is an easy way to provide the content of the iTV channel online, as it offers free streaming television with an interface that allows you to search for the shows you’d like to see either alphabetically, by genre, or by scrolling through the programming of each day of the week.

 Though we mostly focused on reality-based TV in the opening section of this article (as it’s a fairly dominant feature of iTV’s primetime programming), iTV is known for a wider swath of programming styles.

 Due to their status as a public-services broadcasting station, iTV is devoted to coverage of sports (particularly football), current affairs, and children-themed programming, even as their most popular programming tends to be focused on less educational material.
-In fact, iTv’s devoting a great deal of coverage to the 2013 Africa’s Cup of Nations, so tune in to see if Zambia can repeat their shocking 2012 triumph.

 How Do I Watch iTV Player from Outside the UK?

 As we mentioned earlier, iTV Player only offers its content to those inside the UK.
 But don’t despair: FlashRouters will happily guide you around that problem, and provide you with the means of doing so.